obelisk/rustica/README.md

 - ECDSA 521

 ## Running An Example Deployment
 This repository comes with a set of configuration files and database to be used as an example.
 New certificates can be easily generated using the scripts in `resources/`.
+The integration tests also contain information about spinning up a Rustica deployment.

 ### Start Rustica
 `rustica --config examples/rustica_local_file.toml`